-Uber Says It Is Not Investigating Former Female Engineer "Personally"
+Uber Says It Is Not Investigating Female Former Engineer "Personally"

 This isn’t the first time Uber has been accused of investigating former employees.

-Uber on Thursday rebutted claims that it is investigating Susan Fowler Rigetti, a former female engineer who penned a viral essay accusing it of systemic sexism.
+Uber on Thursday rebutted claims that it is investigating Susan Fowler Rigetti, a female former engineer who penned a viral essay accusing it of systemic sexism.

 “The law firm Perkins Coie is looking into the specific allegations raised by Susan,” Uber said in a statement to BuzzFeed News.
 “They will report into Eric Holder, who is responsible for the overall investigation into Uber’s workplace practices.
 To be clear: they are investigating Susan’s claims, not Susan personally.”